Treatment for acute myeloid leukaemia (AML)

 Acute myeloid leukaemia (AML) treatment can cause side effects.
 Read about the possible short and long term side effects from AML treatment.

 You have follow up appointments to check how you are and whether you have any problems or worries.
+Find out more about how often and what to expect.

 Last reviewed: